perisphere-rwe/perisphere-github-exercises/README.md

 reading for this exercise.

 As mentioned in the book chapter, it’s likely that your local git project already has a remote on GitHub.
-To check, run `git remove -v` to list all your remotes.
+To check, run `git remote -v` to list all your remotes.
 Here is what you want to see:

 <img src="img/screen-git_remote_list.png" style="display: block; margin: auto;" />